 History : Department of Veterinary Physiology Biochemistry and Pharmacology

-The first head of the department is Professor M. O Olowookorun, the pioneer academic staff of the department who recently retired in 2006.
-In the course of thirty-one years of existence of the department, nine academic staff and one chief Technologist resigned or retired from the service of the University making Professor R.O.A Arowolo the longest standing member of the department.
+The first head of the department is Professor M. O Olowookorun, the pioneer academic staff of the department, who retired in 2006.
+In the course of thirty-eight years of existence of the department, nine academic staff and two Chief Technologists have resigned or retired from the service of the University making Professor R.O.A Arowolo the longest serving member of the department.

 Research programmes in the department cover various aspects of haematology, gastroenterology, adaptation physiology, toxicology, oncology, biochemistry of nutrition and xenobiotics; chemotherapy, smooth muscle pharmacology, neuro-pharmacology and ethno-pharmacology.